 One, the discussion of ‘the paradox of skill’, which he explains: as skill improves, performance becomes more consistent, and therefore luck becomes more important.
 Mathematically, if the variance in skill becomes smaller than the variance in luck – luck becomes the dominant factor.
 In his own words:

-We also enjoyed Mauboussin’s discussion of the ‘dumb money effect’, which we know as emotional investing, or getting in at the highs, and out at the lows (see our discussions on it here, here, here).
+Two, we also enjoyed Mauboussin’s discussion of the ‘dumb money effect’, which we know as emotional investing, or getting in at the highs, and out at the lows.
 He shows some stats calculating it costs investors 1% in returns each year, and that institutional investors have foregone $170 Billion in value over a couple decades because of this dumb money effect.

 And if this dumb money effect is so prevalent among individual investors and institutional alike – should we really expect our managers to be immune from it?
 It’s not too hard to imagine an investment manager doing their own version of the dumb money effect – changing a model around after a streak of losses, adding more markets on a model which is doing well to expand its exposure, and so forth.
 This is the danger to perceived skill – where changes meant to help actually result in pushing the inevitable reversion to the mean back further.